Skip to main content

 What Triggers Backup Withholding?

-Payers must begin backup withholding when any of these occur:
+Payers must begin backup withholding when any of the following occur:

-W-9 not submitted or TIN field left blank
+• Contractor didn't provide TIN: The W-9 was not submitted or the TIN field was left blank.

-Failed to certify they're not subject to backup withholding on W-9
+• Contractor didn't certify exempt status: The contractor failed to certify they're not subject to backup withholding on their Form W-9.

 The 24% Withholding Rate